 Which assistant is best?

-If you’re deeply immersed in Apple’s ecosystem, we might still recommend going with Alexa for a smart home, but for that and many other purposes you can be fine with Siri and HomeKit.
-Just be aware of the limitations — beyond device support, HomePod music options, and needing an Apple-made hub for HomeKit, the HomeKit framework is notorious for “no response” errors.
-You can mitigate this with multiple hubs and thorough Wi-Fi coverage.
-We may have to wait for iOS 16 and Matter over Thread to see consistent improvements.
+If you’re deeply immersed in Apple’s ecosystem, we might still recommend going with Alexa for a smart home, but for that and many other purposes you may be fine with Siri and HomeKit.
+Just be aware of the limitations — beyond device support, HomePod music control, and needing an Apple-made hub, the HomeKit framework is notorious for “no response” errors.
+You can mitigate this with multiple hubs and thorough Wi-Fi coverage. iOS 16.4 also introduced “new architecture” for improved speed and reliability, so switching to that may make a difference.

 Bixby probably needs to fade away.
 It’s serviceable, but mostly pointless when even many Samsung products now support Alexa and Google Assistant.
 We do appreciate how much control it offers over phones and tablets, but that’s not enough of an edge, especially when Samsung could be spending its resources elsewhere.